-Manatū Taonga Ministry for Culture and Heritage and New Zealand On Air Irirangi Te Motu have worked together to deliver an initiative that decreases the cost for broadcasters on their platform contribution by 80% within the three NZ On Air funding rounds for 2020/21.
+Manatū Taonga Ministry for Culture and Heritage and New Zealand On Air Irirangi Te Motu worked together to deliver an initiative that decreases the cost for broadcasters on their platform contribution by 80%.

-In line with the intent of this initiative this funding significantly reduced a large operating cost for a for a range of organisations across the sector.
-It also ensured that New Zealanders continue to have access to new and high-quality New Zealand content.
+This funding significantly reduces a large operating cost for a for a range of media organisations and ensures that New Zealanders continue to have access to new and high-quality New Zealand content.

 Frequently Asked Questions and Answers

 Who will manage the allocation of the funding?

 Allocation of funding for the Platform Initiative is being managed through the normal contestable fund process managed by NZ On Air.

 NZ On Air will also work to ensure that rights attached to content funded through the Platform Initiative are protected if the platform provider fails to make the funded content publicly available by requiring the platform provider to sign an agreement with NZ On Air.
 The agreement is separate from the Platform Initiative application form and will be managed by NZ On Air.

 For enquiries about the NZ On Air contestable fund process, please contact NZ On Air at: [email protected].

 What is the role of Manatū Taonga Ministry for Culture and Heritage?

 Manatū Taonga Ministry for Culture and Heritage (MCH) is responsible for ensuring applicants meet the COVID-19 impact eligibility criteria.
 MCH will assess applications for the Platform Initiative that have been made using this application form.